saleyn/erlexec/README.md

 See http://saleyn.github.io/erlexec

 ## BUILDING ##
-Make sure you have rebar (http://github.com/basho/rebar) installed locally and the rebar script is in the path.
+Make sure you have rebar (http://github.com/basho/rebar or http://github.com/basho/rebar3) installed locally and the rebar script is in the path.

 If you are deploying the application on Linux and would like to take advantage of exec-port running tasks using effective user IDs